 "It was us saying that we’re not going to chase or follow what we’ve done in the past."

-As they get ready to perform 'Does This Look Infected?' in full on a US tour, we catch up with Sum 41 frontman Deryck Whibley to talk everything about their classic second album.
+We caught up with Sum 41 frontman Deryck Whibley to talk everything about their classic second album.

 WHAT WAS IT THAT INSPIRED YOU TO CELEBRATE THIS PARTICULAR ALBUM?